Greginkansas/-openhab-openhab1wiki/GCal-Binding.md

-> Starting from version **1.9.0** binding has been refreshed to support Google OAuth2 and Google calendar API v3.
-Only this version is currently supported by Google.
-Older version does not work.
+# Google Calendar IO-Bundle

-# Documentation of the Google Calendar IO-Bundle
+> Starting from version **1.9.0** binding has been refreshed to support Google OAuth2 and Google Calendar API v3.
+Only this version is currently supported by Google; the older versions do not work.

 ## Introduction

-If you want to administer events in Google Calendar that will be executed by openHAB this bundle will do the job.
+If you want to defined events in Google Calendar that will be executed by openHAB this bundle will do the job.
 See the following sections on how to configure the necessary data and how to obtain the GCal URL.

 ## Calendar Event Configuration